Feed-in tariffs explained Feed-in tariff savings and earnings

 Renewable technologies can widely differ in size, scope and complexity, so pinpointing a typical cost is tricky.
-However the Energy Saving Trust has the following guidance:
+However, the Energy Saving Trust has the following guidance:

 - Roof-mounted 1kW wind turbine: around £2,000.

-- Larger freestanding wind turbine (2.5 to 6kW): £15,000 - £22,500.
+- Larger 6kW freestanding wind turbine: £21,000 - £30,000.

-- Micro combined heat and power: from £5,500.
+- Micro combined heat and power (micro CHP): from £5,500.

 You also need to make sure the renewable technology you choose is right for your home - the Energy Saving Trust's home energy generation tool is a good first port of call to decide which, if any, are suitable.

-How can I make the most of the feed in tariff?
+How can I make the most of the feed-in tariff?

-Here are some money saving tips from a Which? member who has solar panels on his roof.
+Here are some money-saving tips from a Which? member who has solar panels on his roof.

 - 'Energy companies buy back unused electrical energy that you have surplus in your installation.
-Unfortunately they have no way of measuring how much electricity you return to the grid.
+Unfortunately, they have no way of measuring how much electricity you return to the grid.
 What the energy companies do is take a figure of 50% of the electricity produced and estimate this figure as returned unused back to the grid.
-If you use more than the 50% you gain, if you use less than 50% you lose.
+If you use more than the 50%, you gain.
+If you use less than 50%, you lose.'